Information for individuals who apply to work for, or who attend a recruitment event or undertake an assessment with Shell.

 If you are unsatisfied with the handling of your personal data by Shell, then you have the right to lodge a complaint to the Personal Information Protection Commission of Japan, or the Dutch Data Protection Authority whose address is Prins Clauslaan 60, 2595 AJ The Hague, The Netherlands.
 Please visit http://www.ppc.go.jp/en/ or https://autoriteitpersoonsgegevens.nl/en for more information.

 Special Notice - For any technical issue with regards to your recruitment process or in case of questions or comments regarding job opportunities at Shell, please contact us at: Shell Careers SSSCMLA-HRVO/N-T1 email@example.com.

 Changes to this Privacy Notice

 This Privacy Notice may be changed over time.
-This Privacy Notice was last updated on 1 January 2018.
+You are advised to regularly review this Privacy Notice for possible changes.
+This Privacy Notice was last updated in August 2021.